nekobako/EditorPatcher/README.md

 ### Skinned Mesh Renderer Editor
 - `Tools > Editor Patcher > Skinned Mesh Renderer Editor`
-  - Add the ability to search and filter blendshapes in the Inspector for Skinned Mesh Renderer.
+  - Replace the blendshapes drawer in the Skinned Mesh Renderer Inspector with one that supports search and filtering.
+  - Add a bone drawer to the Skinned Mesh Renderer Inspector.

 ![Skinned Mesh Renderer Editor](https://github.com/user-attachments/assets/d39d6d9d-d5d4-46e6-a4b2-0e162e8c8eeb)

 ### Fix Prefab Override
 - `Tools > Editor Patcher > Fix Prefab Override > Enable Auto Fix`
-  - Add the ability to automatically revert equivalent prefab overrides when editing properties.
+  - Automatically revert prefab overrides that are equal to their original values.
   - Accessible only in Unity 2021.3 and later.

 - `Tools > Editor Patcher > Fix Prefab Override > Fix All in Project`
-  - Revert all equivalent prefab overrides in a project.
+  - Revert all prefab overrides in the project that are equal to their original values.

 - `GameObject > Editor Patcher > Fix Prefab Override`
-  - Revert all equivalent prefab overrides in a prefab.
+  - Revert all prefab overrides in the selected prefab that are equal to their original values.
-  - Accessible via the right-click menu option on a GameObject.
+  - Accessible from the right-click context menu on the GameObject.

 ### Avatar Preview
 - `Tools > Editor Patcher > Avatar Preview`
-  - Align and keep camera view in Avatar Preview.
+  - Align and keep the camera view in the Avatar Preview.

 ![Avatar Preview](https://github.com/user-attachments/assets/be76f2fc-9543-4051-bc8d-96eb8e4c0691)